Video

 Collaborants:

-University of Botswana & Ministry of Lands and Housing, Department of Town and Regional Planning, Gaborone City Council; Architectural Institute in Prague (ARCHIP) and Prague City District 7 Planning Dept.; Bilkent University & Ankara Municipality in Turkey; Muscat Municipality in Oman and Sultan Qaboos University; RIWAQ and An-Najah National University in Palestine; the Governor of Panamá, La Universidad de Panamá and the Ministry of Housing (MIVI) in Panamá; the Arch Diocese of Tucson, Arizona; Cuisinart S.A.; Youth Now Foundation; Ministry of Planning - Sonora, México; City of Tucson and Pima County; Cuisinart Corp.; Ministry of Urban Infrastructure and Ecology - Sonora, México; Faya Corp.; Peter Hartwig Corp.; the Townships of: Clarkdale, Show Low, Pinetop, Springerville, Greer, Jerome, Winslow, Benson, Camp Verde, Nogales, Summerhaven & Cottonwood - Arizona; Pima County Board of Supervisors – Tucson, Arizona; the Office of the Governor of Arizona; La Universidad AutÓnoma de Sinaloa.
+University of Botswana & Ministry of Lands and Housing, Department of Town and Regional Planning, Gaborone City Council; Architectural Institute in Prague (ARCHIP) and Prague City District 7 Planning Dept.; Bilkent University & Ankara Municipality in Turkey; Muscat Municipality in Oman and Sultan Qaboos University; Chinese University of Hong Kong (CUHK) & the Hong Kong Town Planning Board; RIWAQ and An-Najah National University in Palestine; the Governor of Panamá, La Universidad de Panamá and the Ministry of Housing (MIVI) in Panamá; Fronteras Municipality in Sonora, Mexico; the Arch Diocese of Tucson, Arizona; Cuisinart S.A.; Youth Now Foundation; Ministry of Planning - Sonora, México; City of Tucson and Pima County; Cuisinart Corp.; Ministry of Urban Infrastructure and Ecology - Sonora, México; Faya Corp.; Peter Hartwig Corp.; the Townships of: Clarkdale, Show Low, Pinetop, Springerville, Greer, Jerome, Winslow, Benson, Camp Verde, Nogales, Summerhaven & Cottonwood - Arizona; Pima County Board of Supervisors – Tucson, Arizona; the Office of the Governor of Arizona; La Universidad AutÓnoma de Sinaloa; the University of Panama, the Santa Maria La Antigua Catholic University, and the Isthmus School of Architecture and Design.

 Dr. Mark Paul Frederickson / Fulbright Professor of Architecture / mpf@u.arizona.edu